CDRT/mk_docs/docs/guides/tbct_v2/cert_based_bios_authentication.md

 1. Call the new method to set the setting on the target device
 1. Repeat steps 3 & 4 as needed

-To make the process easier, we have created a LnvBiosCerts PowerShell module and the Lenovo BIOS Cert Tool (LnvBiosCertsInterface.ps1) which provides a GUI interface for working with these functions.
-The current version of this package can be downloaded from [here (LnvBiosCertTool_1.0.2.zip)](https://download.lenovo.com/cdrt/tools/LnvBiosCertTool_1.0.2.zip).
+To make the process easier, we have created a LnvBiosCerts PowerShell module and the Lenovo BIOS Cert Tool (LnvBiosCertsInterface.ps1) which provides a GUI interface for working with these functions. <!--The current version of this package can be downloaded from [here (LnvBiosCertTool_1.0.2.zip)](https://download.lenovo.com/cdrt/tools/LnvBiosCertTool_1.0.2.zip).-->

 A reference guide to the PowerShell module is available at [https://docs.lenovocdrt.com/guides/lbct/index](https://docs.lenovocdrt.com/guides/lbct/index)